Lady Edwina Grosvenor: Prison reform

-In March 2022, Grosvenor became the High Sheriff of Hampshire.
+In March 2022, Grosvenor became High Sheriff of Hampshire for a one-year term.
+She was appointed a deputy lieutenant of Hampshire in 2025.

 Recognition

-One Small Thing were awarded the Howard League for Penal Reform's Criminal Justice Champion Award in 2018.
-In July 2018, Edwina was awarded an honorary fellowship of Liverpool John Moores University for her contribution to public life.
+In July 2018, Grosvenor was awarded an honorary fellowship of Liverpool John Moores University for her contribution to public life.

 Personal life

 Grosvenor married British television presenter Dan Snow on 27 November 2010 at Bishop's Lodge in Woolton, Liverpool in an Anglican ceremony performed by James Jones, Bishop of Liverpool.
-They have three children:
+They have three children.